mathesh-me/image-resizing-using-s3-lambda-sns/README.md

 ![i15](https://github.com/itz-mathesh/image-resizing-using-s3-lambda-and-sns/assets/144098846/1eeca065-8dbd-41d4-953d-59cec42c87bc)

-3. Now replace the dafault code with the image-resizing-s3.py and deploy the changes , Don't test the code now we have to do some more actions before testing.
+3. Now replace the default code with the image-resizing-s3.py and deploy the changes , Don't test the code now we have to do some more actions before testing.
 4. After that , We have to give some permission for our Lambda Function to do our process (resizing) , For that navigate to the IAM Console and follow the below steps.